Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ## Technology Stack

-For this project we have selected the following technology stack:
+For this project we selected the following technology stack:

 ### **Frontend: Angular (with HTML, CSS, and JavaScript )**

 We chose to use Angular to broaden our knowledge as web application developers and to gain experience using a framework that none of our group members had previously used.

-After researching we found that Angular provides many different libraries that will be useful in simplifying the development process and enhancing the functionality of our application.
+After researching we found that Angular provides many different libraries that would be useful in simplifying the development process and enhancing the functionality of our application.

 In addition to Angular:

-- CSS will help greatly with the visual design and overall presentation of our web application.
+- CSS would help greatly with the visual design and overall presentation of our web application.
 - HTML is the standard language used when creating a Web App as it gives the skeleton of the web page and is an essential framework for content organization.
 - JavaScript gives the basic interactivity and dynamic behavior we will need in our web app to create a responsive and engaging user experience.